FoundingTitan-108/netra/README.md

 ![Status](https://img.shields.io/badge/Status-Active-brightgreen?style=flat-square)

-Introduction:
+## Introduction:
-**tantu** is a network diagnostic CLI tool.
+**Tantu** is a network diagnostic CLI tool.
 It replaces ping, speedtest, and traceroute with one consistent tool that gives clean, plain-English output every time.

+Why to use tantu ?
+- Tantu transforms fragmented network data into instant, human-readable health verdicts across all platforms in just one second.

 What probelm does it solves ?
 * Tantu unifies fragmented diagnostic tools into one seamless interface, eliminating the need to juggle multiple complex commands across different operating systems.